-25.1.
+- 25.1.
 Jury Duty Leave.
 A member, while serving on a jury in any court of record, will be paid his/her regular salary for each of his/her workdays during the periods of time so served.
 Time so served shall be deemed active and continuous service for all purposes.

-25.2.
+Jury duty fees paid to the member by the Court shall be returned to the City. - 25.2.
 Examination Leave.
-Time off with pay shall be allowed members to participate in Gahanna Civil Service tests or to take a required examination pertinent to their City employment, before a State or Federal licensing board.
+Time off with pay shall be allowed members to participate in Gahanna Civil Service tests or to take a required examination pertinent to their City employment, before a State or Federal licensing board. - 25.3.

-25.3.
 Court Leave.
 Time off with pay shall be allowed members who are required to attend any court of record as a witness for the City in civil matters.